Unity-Technologies/DOTS-training-samples/README.md

   </summary>

    <ul>
-<li>Cars drive in two lanes on both sides of the rode.
+<li>Cars drive in two lanes on both sides of the road.
 Cars always drive in the right lane.</li>
 <li>The cars all drive at the same speed.
 Cars will brake before hitting the car in front of them.</li>
 <li>Intersections join two or three road segments, but never four.
 Some intersecionts are dead ends: they connect to only one road segment.</li>
 <li>At three-way intersections, each car randomly chooses whether to go left, right, or straight.</li>